thenewboston-blockchain/Website/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the project
 2. Create your feature branch
+3. Run `npm run lint` and make sure you have no errors.
-3. Commit your changes
+4. Commit your changes
-4. Push to the branch
+5. Push to the branch
-5. Open a pull request
+6. Open a pull request

 ## Getting Started

 After cloning the repo, run the following command to install the project dependencies:

 ```bash
 npm install
 ```

 Then to run the code, run the following command:

 ```bash
 npm start
 ```